Article Overview: List of the Pros & Cons of Living in San Francisco

 Editor’s Note: Do you have ideas or resources to share with other readers about the current homelessness crises in San Francisco?
 Please share in the comments below, folks have been reaching out, but I’m only one person and I (definitely) don’t have the answers.

 #2.
 Living in San Fransisco is expensive

 Often considered one of the most expensive cities in America, living in San Francisco won’t come cheap.

 Rent prices play a huge factor in the high cost of living, but I’m not just talking about rent.
 Everyday things, like haircuts, attractions, restaurants, etc. are often much more expensive in San Francisco than other US cities.

-As much I love living in San Francisco, it’s hard to talk about permanently settling down here because the cost of living is so high.
+As much I love living in San Francisco, it’s hard to talk about permanently settling down here because the cost of living is obnoxiously high.

 Highest rent in the country?
 Check.

-The average monthly rent for a one-bedroom apartment will set you back $3,500 — the highest average rent prices in the country.
+The average monthly rent for a one-bedroom apartment will set you back $3,500.
 The reason is simple, there’s a lot of demand and little supply.

-What’s more, San Francisco is actively discouraging the “Manhattanization” of the Bay Area, so building skyscraper dwelling units is not an option.
+What’s more, San Francisco is actively discouraging the “Manhattanization” of the Bay Area, so building skyscrapers full of apartments and condos is not an option.

 Best way to get around the steep rent prices in San Francisco?
 Roommates and choosing the right neighborhood.